Messi-Q/Smart-Contract-Dataset/README.md

 # Smart contract vulnerability dataset

-**This repository releases the benchmark dataset of our [paper](), which concerns four types of vulnerabilities.
+**This repository releases the benchmark dataset, which concerns four types of vulnerabilities.
 In what follows, we wiil present the instructions of how to label a specific vulnerability.**